Renée Slegers: Club career

-In 2011 Slegers left Willem II for Swedish club Djurgårdens IF.
-When Djurgårdens were relegated in 2012, she moved to Linköpings FC for the following season.
+Slegers started her youth career with local Someren side SSE.
+She subsequently spent time on the books of Arsenal from 2006 to 2007, before returning to her home country to launch her senior career with Willem II.
+In 2011, Slegers left Willem II for Swedish club Djurgårdens IF.
+When Djurgårdens were relegated in 2012, she moved to Linköping FC for the following season.

 A serious knee injury sustained in November 2016 eventually brought about the end of Slegers' playing career and she was forced to announce her retirement in February 2018.
-She coached IF Limhamn Bunkeflo's under-19 team in the 2018 season and was promoted to the head coach role in November 2018.

 International career

-On 5 March 2009 Slegers debuted for the senior Netherlands women's national football team, against Russia in the Cyprus Cup.
+On 5 March 2009, Slegers debuted for the senior Netherlands women's national football team, against Russia in the Cyprus Cup.
 She was not selected in the squad as the Netherlands reached the semi-final of UEFA Women's Euro 2009.

-In June 2013 national team coach Roger Reijners selected Slegers in the Netherlands squad for UEFA Women's Euro 2013 in Sweden.
+In June 2013, national team coach Roger Reijners selected Slegers in the Netherlands squad for UEFA Women's Euro 2013 in Sweden.
 In March 2016, national team coach Arjan van der Laan selected Slegers for the Netherlands squad for the 2016 UEFA Women's Olympic Qualifying Tournament, in which she appeared for the Netherlands in the games against Norway and Sweden.

 Slegers was disappointed when a knee injury ruled her out of UEFA Women's Euro 2017, which the Netherlands hosted and subsequently won.
 She had previously missed a year and a half of football due to a pelvic injury.

-In March 2021 she was appointed Head coach for Sweden's U23 National team.

-International goals
+Managerial and coaching career

+Slegers coached IF Limhamn Bunkeflo's under-19 team in the 2018 season and was promoted to the head coach role in November 2018.
+In March 2021, she was appointed head coach for Sweden's under-23 national team.
+She went on to manage Rosengård B, before succeeding Jonas Eidevall as head coach of the club's first team in June 2021.
+Slegers led the team to successive Damallsvenskan titles in 2021 and 2022.
+She left the post in April 2023.

+In September 2023, Slegers joined Arsenal, where she became Eidevall's assistant coach.
+On 15 October 2024, following Eidevall's resignation as head coach, Slegers took over as interim head coach.
+Under Slegers, Arsenal went unbeaten in eleven matches, and qualified for the quarter-finals of the Women's Champions League, by finishing at the top of their group.
+On 17 January 2025, it was announced that Slegers had been appointed head coach, signing a one-and-a-half-year contract.
+On 24 May 2025, Slegers led Arsenal to their second UEFA Women's Champions League trophy, beating FC Barcelona Femení 1-0 in the final.

+Personal life

+Slegers has a son with her partner, Maja Krantz, who played for Linköping as a defender.